 Wireless technology within the voting system introduces security concerns in that wireless networks can provide an entry point to the voting system for attackers.
 The security configurations for devices used in wireless technologies are not all equally secure, with some configured to provide more strength than others.

-The VVSG 2.0 requires that a voting system be incapable of broadcasting a wireless network (see 14.2-D Wireless communication restrictions and 15.4-C Documentation for disabled wireless).
+The VVSG 2.0 requires that a voting system be incapable of broadcasting a wireless network (see 14.2-C – Wireless communication restrictions and 15.4-C – Documentation for disabled wireless).
 Instead, a voting system could use wired technology, e.g., Ethernet cables, to connect devices such as printers.

 Wireless personal assistive technologies are still possible, however.
-A voter may use their Bluetooth headset by using an adapter connected to the voting system’s 3.5mm standard headphone jack, which creates a Bluetooth wireless connection between the adaptor and the headset.
+A voter may use their Bluetooth headset by using an adapter connected to the voting system’s 3.5 mm standard headphone jack, which creates a Bluetooth wireless connection between the adaptor and the headset.
 This effectively limits the attack surface to that of the headphone jack’s analog communications without limiting the use of the voter’s personal assistive technology.

 Major changes from VVSG 1.1 to VVSG 2.0